 -Yellowstone Airport is only 2 miles away from Yellowstone National Park

--You can rent cars at the airport through Avis and Budget
+-You can rent cars at the airport through Avis and Budget.

--There are plenty of lodging options nearby
+-There are plenty of lodging options nearby, read our article Where should you stay when visiting Yellowstone?

 -Yellowstone is a Delta Airlines exclusive airport, so if you have frequent flyer miles with another airline, you will have to save them for another trip.